Summary

 }

-The returned datatype will provide the URL from where the installer may be downloaded, the type of installer (e.g., an RPM file), and other information on it.
-These and other parameters are described below:
+For the results, you can get the URL from where the installer may be downloaded, the type of installer (e.g., an RPM file), and other information on it.
+These and other choices are described below:

 ParameterTypeRequiredDefaultStabilityDescription